mrtom/SSVC/README.md

 The primary class of SSVC is called...
 SSVC!
 For the most basic usage:

 * Add the URL of your server to your main plist file.
-Use the key "SSVCCallbackURL" and a URL string.
+Use the key ```SSVCCallbackURL``` and a URL for the value.
 This URL must be fully qualified and may contain GET parameters.

 * Import SSVC into your root view controller: